WHAT IS HOSPITAL FRAUD?

 WHO CAN SERVE AS A WHISTLEBLOWER IN A HOSPITAL FRAUD CASE?

 Whistleblowers are most often current or former employees of a hospital.
 The key requirement a whistleblower must satisfy is that he or she must have clear knowledge of fraudulent activity by the hospital or healthcare provider.

-Though hospital employees are the most common whistleblowers in hospital fraud cases, whistleblowers are not limited solely to hospital employees—independent contractors, consultants, and other individuals who have knowledge of healthcare fraud at hospitals may also be eligible to serve as whistleblowers.
+Though hospital employees are the most common whistleblowers in hospital fraud cases, whistleblowers are not limited solely to hospital employees—independent contractors, consultants, and other individuals who have knowledge of Medicare fraud at hospitals may also be eligible to serve as whistleblowers.
 Administrators, doctors, nurses, physician assistants, accountants, billing specialists, coding supervisors, and benefit administrators are all people who have served in whistleblower roles bringing false hospital fraud cases to light.